uesp/uesp-gamemap/public/assets/help.md

 Long pressing the **Zoom Out** ( - ) button will reset the map view and centre it, long pressing it again will zoom the map all the way out.

-###### Watermark

-The watermark is a small, semi-transparent box at the bottom of the screen that contains the UESP logo and the name of the current gamemap.
-You can click the gamemap name to reset the map back to its default state.

 ##### Map Editing

 Certain users of the UESPWiki are able to edit, modify the map world, and its locations.
 If you are one of these users, and are logged in, a button to enable to the Edit Pane ( <i class="material-icons tiny">edit</i> ) should appear next to the **Overflow Menu** button ( <i class="material-icons tiny">more_vert</i> ) in the top right.
 This will allow you to modify the current map world, and its locations in any way you see fit.

-**Editing tips:**

-Clicking on locations will sometimes open into different maps, other times it will simply open its popup.
-If you want to quickly edit a location; shift click on it.
-Otherwise, if you want to always open a location's popup, ctrl click on it.